-A continuous recruitment will be done each academic year through the UW-Parkside Human Resources website.
+Open supervisor positions will be posted as needed on the UW-Parkside Human Resources website.
 A review will be completed of all applications received, and the department will determine its needs for the supervisor role prior to the start of each semester.
 Supervisors will be selected for each semester based on meeting the required qualifications in the job description and the developmental levels and subject areas of the clinical placements of teacher candidates each semester.